g7AzaZLO/g7AzaZLO/README.md

 Welcome 🤘
 PoS validator, crypto enthusiast.
-I am a member of the [G7] noderunner team
+I am a owner of the [G7] noderunner team

 💬 Socials